One of my consulting clients is working on an ebook to attract more qualified leads for the new platform they’re launching.

 - In sales, when you engage with prospects you can share highly relevant content.
 CEO gets relevant content to a CEO.

 - In pay-per-click advertising, you can target specific keywords and audiences to deliver relevant content.
-This will increase your conversion rates and quality of leads.
+This will increase your conversion rates and the quality of leads.

 - You can share links to landing pages dedicated to each piece of content on social media, tagging with relevant hashtags and keywords.